SMJ93/covid-19-statistics/README.md

 ## Roadmap 🗺️

+- Fix home page table sorting
+- Format timeline data and add graph of timeline to countries screen
-- Refactor `AllCountriesTable` into separate components
+- Refactor `AllCountriesTable` to `Table` so its more modular
-- Country screen
+  - Move get request to home screen, then we can re-use for favourites table
 - Make it look pretty
+- Favourite countries
+- Filter which fields you want to see on home screen

-## Running locally
+## Running locally 🛠️

 ### `yarn`